iDoka/wavedrompy/README.md

 # WaveDromPy

+## Motivation

+This is fork of original [WaveDromPy](https://github.com/wallento/wavedrompy).

+The main goal of this fork is to get better compatibility with the Asciidoctor technical documentation flow.

+Unfortunately [WaveDromPy](https://github.com/wallento/wavedrompy) as well as vanilla [WaveDrom](https://github.com/wavedrom/wavedrom) generate bitfields svg with unsupported in Asciidoctor features.
+At least:
+ * usage `fill-opacity` keyword
+ * usage HLS color space

+### New config options

+ - `opacity` (boolean): no changes if not specified or false (by default); replace usage of _fill-opacity_ to some workaround if true
+ - `notch` (boolean): no changes if not specified or true (by default); hide small notches (bits delimiter) in bitfield if false

+## Introduction

 This is a python module and command line fully compatible with [WaveDrom](https://wavedrom.com/), which is originally implemented in JavaScript.
 It is useful if you want to generate wavedrom diagrams from a python environment or simply don't want to install the _Node.js_ environment just to use WaveDrom as simple command line.

 WaveDromPy is for example used in [sphinxcontrib-wavedrom](https://pypi.org/project/sphinxcontrib-wavedrom/) to render wavedrom for Sphinx documentation.
 While the original project renders the diagrams in JavaScript in the browser, WaveDromPy renders them to SVG files.